Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

 Running the deployment will connect to Azure using the cli, deploy the needed resources, prepare the virtual machines for deployment, and deploy an OCP 3.11.

+> Note: Any connected deployment will deploy as a public cluster using [nip.io](https://nip.io/) as dns and use a self-signed certificate.
+It will be configured to be highly available.
+Metrics and logging will not be installed by default.
+The minor version will be 157.
+The urls will be [https://[insert-load-balancer-ip].nip.io]() for the console and apps.

+### Azure Cloud (Connected)

+> in progress

 ### Azure US Government (Connected)

 1. Open `./deployment/deployment.vars.usgovernment.ps1` in [your favorite editor](https://code.visualstudio.com/download).
 We're going to change a few variable values at the top before starting the deployment.